 Bolts; wind farms; footpath erosion; crag clean-ups; access issues; dry tooling.
 If you want to make your voice heard about local climbing and walking issues, then come along to your next BMC area meeting.
 Here's how you can keep up to date with area meeting information.

 The BMC is divided into ten local areas, eight in England and two in Wales, and each area has a meeting four or five times a year.
-Attending area meetings is one of the main ways to get involved in our work and they're often good fun too – taking place in pubs or climbing walls, usually with free food and sometimes a guest speaker.
+Attending area meetings is one of the main ways to get involved in our work and they're often good fun too.
 More about what happens at a BMC area meeting

 The BMC Local Areas website